FirstLegoLeague/displaySystem/readme.md

 - `next()`: transition to next image
 - `set(index)`: sets the image specified by the index
 - `load(images)`: loads the given images, either as an array of strings or a single string of newline separated urls
+- `pages(pages)`: loads the given pages, either as an array of strings or a single string of newline separated urls

 mhub topics: